Ziv-Zakai Bound for DOAs Estimation: Simulations

-Now, we evaluate the derived ZZB for coherent DOA estimation.
-We assume there are $K=5$ sources signals impinging on the ULA, where the first $L=3$ signals are mutually coherent with the coefficient $\bm{\beta} = [1,0.9e^{j\phi_1},0.8e^{j\phi_2}]$, whereas the last $2$ signals are incoherent.
-Here, $\phi_1$ and $\phi_2$ are random phases following a uniform distribution $\mathcal{U}[-\pi,\pi]$.
-Also we compare coherent ZZB with incoherent ZZB, where corresponding CRBs \cite{Stoica1989MUSIC} are also plotted as references.
-For fair comparison, the SNRs of $5$ sources in the fully incoherent sources scenario are $\eta_2 = |\beta_2|^2 \eta_1$, $\eta_3 = |\beta_3|^2 \eta_1$, $\eta_4=\eta_5=\eta_1$, respectively.
-Other simulation conditions are same as those in Fig. \ref{Fig:K5}.
-It is observed from Fig. \ref{bound_coherent} that, both coherent ZZB and incoherent ZZB are consistent with APB in the low SNR situation, which indicates that, whether coherent or not does not affect the ZZB in such a low SNR region.
-On the other hand, both coherent ZZB and incoherent ZZB converge to the corresponding CRB in the asymptotic region.
-However, the coherent ZZB is lower than incoherent ZZB in the transition region.
-The reason is that, the ZZB is a linear combination between the APB and CRB, where $2P_{\mathrm{L}}$ in coherent ZZB decreases from $1$ faster than that in incoherent ZZB (as shown in Fig. \ref{Fig:w coherent}), making the coherent ZZB decreases from the APB faster.
+Now, we evaluate the ZZB for the hybrid coherent/incoherent multiple sources DOA estimation.
+We assume there are $K=5$ sources, where the first $L=3$ sources are mutually coherent with the coefficient $\bm{\beta} = [1,0.9e^{j\phi_1},0.8e^{j\phi_2}]$, whereas the last $K-L=2$ sources are incoherent.
+Here, both $\phi_1$ and $\phi_2$ are random phases following a uniform distribution $\mathcal{U}[-\pi,\pi]$.
+In addition, we also plot the fully incoherent ZZB as a reference.
+For fair comparison, the SNRs of $5$ sources in the fully incoherent case are $\eta_2 = |\beta_2|^2 \eta_1$, $\eta_3 = |\beta_3|^2 \eta_1$, $\eta_4=\eta_5=\eta_1$, respectively.
+It is observed from Fig. \ref{bound_coherent} that, both coherent ZZB and incoherent ZZB converge to the APB in the \textit{a priori} performance region, which indicates that, whether coherent or not does not affect the ZZB there.
+On the other hand, coherent ZZB and incoherent ZZB converge to their corresponding CRBs in the asymptotic region.
+However, the coherent ZZB is lower than the incoherent ZZB in the transition region.
+The reason is that, the ZZB is a linear combination between the APB and the CRB, where the coefficient $2P_{\mathrm{L}}$ in the coherent ZZB decreases from $1$ more rapidly than that in the incoherent ZZB (as shown in Fig. \ref{Fig:w coherent}), making the coherent ZZB decreases from the APB faster.
 Thus, the coherent ZZB is lower than the incoherent ZZB.